Visitation & Accompaniment Policy

-- The companion will be screened for symptoms of respiratory illness per hospital policy and be required to wear a mask at all times.
+- END of LIFE: Two visitors will be allowed.
+The visitor(s) will self-screen for symptoms of respiratory illness and fever per hospital policy and be required to wear a mask.

-- When the companion is not able to physically be with the patient (i.e., during actual procedure time), the companion may be asked to wait outside of the facility or in a specified waiting area depending on social distancing guidelines (providing a cell phone number) and will be contacted to return when the patient is again available.
+- Accompaniment: In those situations where it is of benefit to either the patient or the provider for the patient to have either a caregiver or family member accompany them to the facility, the visitor (one only) will be allowed.
+The visitor will self-screen for symptoms of respiratory illness and fever per hospital policy and be required to wear a mask.
+When the visitor is not able to physically be with the patient (during actual procedure time, etc.) the visitor may be asked to wait outside of the facility or in a specified waiting area depending on social distancing guideline (providing a cell phone number) and will be contacted to return when the patient is ready.

 Applicable CCHC facilities include: